-- Note 1: Care must be taken in system designing since the IRSTSR may not fulfill its functions due to disturbing noise and other effects. - Note 2: After IRSTSR<FCLR> is modified, SYSCR4 should be written 0x71 (Enable code for IRSTSR<FCLR> in NORMAL mode when fcgck is fc/4 (CGCR<FCGCKSEL>=00).
+- Note 1: Care must be taken in system designing since the IRSTSR may not fulfill its functions due to disturbing noise and other effects. - Note 2: When setting IRSTSR<FCLR> is to "1" and writing the enable code (0x71) to SYSCR4, these operations should be performed consecutively in NORMAL mode with the gear clock (fcgck) as fc/4 (OGCR<FCGCKSEL>=00) without switching to a different operating mode.
 Otherwise, IRSTSR<FCLR> may be enabled at unexpected timing.